openhab/openhab-vscode/docs/USAGE.md

 - `ssh` installed on your environment
 - Console exposed to the external interface
-- `openhab.host` configuration parameter set properly
+- `openhab.connection.host` configuration parameter set properly

 This feature allows you to modify the new param and e.g. show the openHAB logs immediately: